-7. Central heating a.
+a.
 Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas-fired (from boiler) If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating Prior to my purchase ☐ Yes ☐ No ☐ Partial g system installed? (ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: British Gas - Full cover so annual check of Boiler/heating/Gas fire completed. (iii) When was your maintenance agreement last renewed?
-(Please Yes and year).
-March 2023 (Boiler and Gas Fire both assessed in May 2023) provide the month 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ⊠ Yes □ No 9.
+(Note: heating system is one which does not heat all the main rooms the main living room, the bedroom(s), the hall and the bathroom If you have answered yes / partial - what kind of central heating (Examples: gas-fired, solid fuel, electric storage heating, gas we of the property - Partial is there?
+If you have answered yes / partial - what kind of central heating (Examples: gas-fired, solid fuel, electric storage heating, gas was is there? , , , , , , , , , , , , , , , , , , , gas fired If you have answered yes, please answer the three questions be elow: b.
+When was your central heating system or partial central installed? heating system late 1990s c.
+Do you have a maintenance contract for the central heating sys tem?
+Yes / No If you have answered yes, please give details of the company have a maintenance contract: with which you d.
+When was your maintenance agreement last renewed?
+(Please provide the month and year).
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate w 10 years old? nich is less than Yes / Ne 9.
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☑ No ☐ Yes ☐ No b.
+Has there been any storm, flood, fire or other structural or property while you have owned it? lamage to your Yes / No If you have answered yes, is the damage the subject of a insurance claim? any outstanding Yes / No b.
 Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: ☐ Yes ☑ No
+Yos / No If you have answered yes, please give details: